 All these sites were hosted on Hostgator, and I added a support ticket to scan my sites.
 Though it took 14 hours for them to respond, but eventually they found the culprit file and removed it.
 To add extra precaution, they also updated my cPanel password, and ask me to put malware re-consideration request using Google Webmaster tool.

-How to Submit Malware reconsideration request using Webmaster tool:
+How to Submit Malware reconsideration request using Search console:

 Google Webmaster tool is one of the best tool for webmaster which you can get for free, and if you have not yet submitted your Website in GWT, you are missing out many vital information regarding your website.
 Here I’m sharing step by step guide to put malware review request using Google Webmaster tool: